321hendrik/noSeparator/README.md

 ## Description

-Removes the row separators from a given TableRow.
+Hides the row separators from a given TableRow.

 ## Accessing the noSeparator Module